danatrace/Dynatrace-AWS-Automation-Use-Cases/inventory.md

 ### Groups
-- `workflow-user` (The Purpose of the Workflow user is to run existing workflows that were created by the Workflow Builder.
-The perfect role for someone that consumes automation, but does not build automations.)
+- <p> `workflow-user` <br> (The Purpose of the Workflow user is to run existing workflows that were created by the Workflow Builder.
+The perfect role for someone that consumes automation, but does not build automations.) </p>
    - Can access to the workflows app
    - Can see workflows, workflow executions and can see,run,cancel and restart workflows that are
      - public (shared with all users)